mapingshuo/tensor2tensor/README.md

   --decode_from_file=$DECODE_FILE \
   --decode_to_file=$TRANSLATE
 ```

 Step5: evaluate
-you'd better change replace every '<UNK>' in translate.result to '' before you evaluate it
+you'd better replace every '<UNK>' in translate.result to '' before you evaluate it
 ```
 python3 your/path/to/tensor2tensor/bin/t2t_bleu.py \
   --translation=translate.result \